 Common Cause of Influenza

-The same fluids end up on common surfaces that infect the people who are exposed to them as well.
-If you have a reduced immunity or an underlying medical condition and spend much time around infected individuals, you are likely to be infected too.
+If you have a reduced immunity or an underlying medical condition and spend much time around infected individuals, you are likely to become infected too.
 If you are not immunized, you could easily spread the virus to others who encounter you regularly.

 Certain people are more likely to be infected with the flu virus:

 - Staff members in nursing homes and long-term care facilities